Fade2D Documentation pages v2.16.8

 Returns

-a pointer to a Zone2 object or NULL if the input data is invalid.
+A pointer to a Zone2 object, or NULL if the input data is invalid.

 ◆ importTriangles_robust()